KevinRoozrokh/KevinRoozrokh/README.md

 I'm much faster at completing finished software than AI. <br>
 I tested it.
 AI can't out code an engineer at my level.
 Not even close.
 I tried. <br>
 I am really, really good at `inventing, designing, writing, researching and submitting patents`. <br>
+So much better than a patent attorney, I can have any patent from idea to USPTO pending in less than 24 hours. <br>
 Besides tech, I love animals, classical music, Formula 1 Racing, and Stocks.

 ---